arminveres/ADCPP/apcpp.md

 * goes into the header
 * useful for smaller functions
 * only a hint for the compiler, may decide against it
+* Compiler can only inline function if its implementation is visible, which is why inline func. go into header

 #### Constructor & Destructor
 * executed after memory allocation for object